Dup4/mkdocs-material-extras/docs/tutorial/code-blocks.md

 language of the block can be placed, e.g. for JavaScript in `#!js // ...` and `#!js /* ... */`, for YAML in `#!yaml # ...`, etc.[^1]:

-  [^1]:
-    Code annotations require syntax highlighting with [Pygments] – they're currently not compatible with JavaScript syntax highlighters, or languages that do not have comments in their grammar.
-However, we're actively working on supporting alternate ways of defining code annotations, allowing to always place code annotations at the end of lines.

 ```` markdown title="Code block with annotation"
 ``` yaml
 theme: